We often overlook our ear health, but our ears are crucial, not only for hearing, but also for maintaining our balance.

 If you notice earwax on the outside of your ear, you can use a cloth soaked in warm water to wipe it away.
 The warm water will help to melt the earwax, making it easier to clean.

-Generally, you shouldn't need to clean the earwax out of your ear continuously.
+Generally, you shouldn't need to clean the earwax out of your ear on a continuous basis.
 If you find that your ears produce an excessive amount of earwax or you are experiencing the symptoms of earwax impaction, you should seek advice from your doctor.

 Impacted earwax can cause temporary hearing loss.
 However, hearing usually returns to normal once the impaction has been cleared.